swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 A key component of DVC is the concept of "stages".
 Stages are essentially commands that produce a result, whether that be a file or directory.
 The beauty of DVC is that these stages are executed only when the dependencies they rely on have changed.
-This way, we don't have to waste time re-running unnecessary steps.
+This way, you don't have to waste time re-running unnecessary steps.

-By using DVC stages to create a pipeline, we can execute all of our experiment's steps in a streamlined manner by simply running the `dvc repro` command.
+By using DVC stages to create a pipeline, you can execute all of your experiment's steps in a streamlined manner by simply running the `dvc repro` command.
 As a result, DVC makes it easy to reproduce the experiment and track the effects of changes.

 In this chapter, you will learn how to: